-What is Multi-Level IVR?
+What is multi-level IVR?

 Multi-Level Interactive Voice Response (IVR) is an automated voice system that routes calls across several levels or “tiers”.
 Unlike the single-level option, it offers an advanced system of sub-menus, often used for connecting several business offices to a single phone system or offering bilingual voice menu services.